 FT-101 (1985, $495, black, silver, back, inside, Audio review, Hi-Fi News review) search eBay

-The FM-only FT-101 is a very clean-sounding tuner with an analog-style tuning knob (despite using varactor tuning rather than a mechanical tuning capacitor) and a digital frequency readout.
+The FM-only, black or silver-faced FT-101 has an analog-style tuning knob (despite using varactor tuning rather than a mechanical tuning capacitor) and a digital frequency readout.
 It has the electronic equivalent of 4 gangs and 3 ceramic filters.
 Several of our contributors praise the FT-101's sound and our contributor Ed Hanlon suggests that a modified FT-101 might be an ideal choice for an audiophile/DXer.
 Its sensitivity is terrific, on a par with the top Kenwoods (except the 600T/917), Sansuis and Pioneers, but like most tuners it can use a filter mod for maximum selectivity.
 See how one FT-101 sounded compared to other top tuners on our Shootouts page, and read our panelist David "A"'s Ricochet.

 The FT-101 usually sells for $300-400 on eBay.

 FT-101A (1990, $875-1,075, black 1, black 2, silver, gold Etude, back, Etude back, ad, review)